hashimr1/Anime-Recommendation-System/README.md

 <!-- Features -->
 ## Features

-- [ ] 5 rows of obstacles
+- [ ] user registration and sign in
 - [ ] colision detection
-- [ ] display of number of lives
+- [ ] detailed view of each anime
-- [ ] second level of difficulty after win
+- [ ] providing anime recomendations based on watch history and reviews
-- [ ] sound effects for moving, win, restart and colisions
+- [ ] filtering anime based on tags and genres
-- [ ] death animation
+- [ ] autocomplete search bar
-- [ ] game over/restart screen
+- [ ] testing and evaluation of recomendation algorithms

 <p align="right">(<a href="#top">back to top</a>)</p>